 Social support - support from a person trained or experienced in assisting you to engage in social situations.
+This can include family or friends.

 Stand - stand upright with at least one biological foot on the ground.

 Supervision - the continuous presence of another person for the purpose of ensuring your safety.